mpenning/ciscoconfparse/sphinx-doc/api.rst

 API
 ===

-.. the "module::" rst syntax below ensures I don't have to write things like :class:`ciscoconfparse.IOSConfigList`

 .. module:: ciscoconfparse

-This part of the documentation covers all the significant Python classes and methods of :class:`CiscoConfParse`.
+This part of the documentation covers all the significant Python classes and methods used in :class:`~ciscoconfparse.CiscoConfParse()`.

 Contents: